 The last speaker of the evening was Sean O’Callaghan, a former member of the IRA.
 Now an author on extremist ideology, Sean argued that understanding the totalitarian mindset is crucial in the fight against extremism.
 When listening to Islamist prisoners, he said, “I could close my eyes and hear myself 50 years ago.”

 Sean argued eloquently that today’s totalitarians are motivated by exactly the same forces that have energised extremists throughout history, namely a desire to establish utopia on earth and a love of death and violence.

 We each of us contain the seeds of totalitarianism, Sean told a transfixed audience, as well as the seeds of beauty.
 Individual human spirits are “the building blocks” of society, capable both of profound love and kindness and thoughts of violence and barbarity.
 It follows, he said, that each of us has a responsibility to fight the war within, and resist the totalitarian impulse that seeks to impose ‘perfection’ on others.

-Sean’s moving words provoked much reflection and questioning.
+Sean’s words provoked much reflection and questioning.
 The vote, when it came at the end, went overwhelmingly in his favour.
 It seemed the audience was ready to consider that Islamic State atrocity is simply the latest example of humanity’s propensity to fall for bad ideas.
-But it wasn’t all hopeless.
+And it wasn’t all hopeless.
 This latest wave of wrong-headed utopians, will said Sean, eventually be told “Ah, just piss off.”